Inspecting The Ducts

 Note that your HVAC system includes a supply side and a return side—the first being ducts that send treated air into the rooms of the house, and the second being ducts that return air to the air handler.
 The supply side and return side are separate parts of your home’s duct system, and the cleaning process must be performed on each.
 Additionally, each register should be cleaned one by one.
 Technicians will utilize rotating brushes and other specialized cleaning tools to dislodge dust so it can be captured by the vacuum collection device.

 The largest vacuum collection devices include a large intake hose that is connected directly to a disconnected duct or another access point.
 When the vacuum is turned on, there is enough suction created to draw particles throughout the ductwork into the device as they’re brushed or blown loose.
 There are also smaller, portable vacuum collection devices that combine suction capabilities with rotating brushes, ensuring that no dust reenters the home as the technician inserts the tool into each vent.

 Dryer Vent Cleaning

 Many duct cleaning contractors also clean dryer vents, where particles not captured by the lint trap accumulate.
-The Association of Home Appliance Manufacturers recommends that dryer vents be cleaned by qualified professionals at least once every two years.
+The Association of Home Appliance Manufacturers recommends that dryer vents be cleaned by qualified professionals once a year.
 This will not only prevent dryer fires, but it will also contribute to the efficiency of your dryer.
 A thorough dryer vent cleaning is also an opportunity to clean or update other aspects of the equipment.
 For example, the back of the dryer and the area behind the dryer should be cleaned.
 Also, outdated ducts made of plastic or foil should be replaced with semi-rigid metal ducts, which improve airflow and collect less lint.

 Other Air Quality Issues